artur1993/b2bvUoP_kalkulator/README.md

 - **Break-Even Analysis**: Automatically calculates the minimum B2B invoice amount required to match the total value of an employment contract.
   - **Flexible Break-Even Analysis**: Choose to calculate either the B2B invoice amount needed to match a UoP contract, or the UoP gross salary needed to match a B2B contract.
   - **Pension Equalization**: For B2B contracts, automatically calculate the additional monthly invoice amount required to invest in a private pension plan (e.g., IKE/IKZE) to match the pension contributions made by the employer in a UoP contract.
 This provides a more holistic, long-term financial comparison.
+  - **Interactive B2B Insurance Configurator**: Build a custom insurance package (Income Protection, Professional Liability, Health, etc.) with pre-configured profiles (Minimal, Standard, Premium) or detailed customization.
+The total monthly cost is automatically added to your B2B business expenses for a more realistic financial comparison, and the selected package is detailed in the advanced PDF report.

 ## Installation